-What we’re seeing is an update to the previous version or another version/alternatives to something of old.
+What we’re seeing is an update to the previous version or another version/alternative to something old.
 The fundamentals remain the same.

 For your content to go viral.
-You’ll need to write on a topic that has already gain the attention of a targeted audience.
-And attract thousands of social shares, hundreds of comments and responses.
+You’ll need to write on a topic that has already gained the attention of a targeted audience.
+And attract thousands of social shares, hundreds of comments, and responses.

-There are a few useful tools available today on the internet that lets you quickly find proven topics to write your next blog post about.
+There are a few useful tools on the internet that lets you quickly find proven topics to write about.
 You must have used or heard about Buzzsumo, right?

 Head over to Buzzsumo and type in your niche keyword idea.
 Wait a few seconds for the app to return a list of top posts in that category.
-If your topic is a good one, you should see a couple of posts with thousands of social shares and likes.
+If your topic is good, you should see a couple of posts with thousands of social shares and likes.

-In the example below, I typed in “increase website traffic” and there are the top results Buzzsumo App return based on top social shares count for the past year.
+In the example below, I typed in “increase website traffic“.
+And there are the top results Buzzsumo App returned based on top social shares count for the past year.

 There are a few lessons to take from the image below if you chose to write on the same topic:

-As you can see in the image, two (2) out of the top three results are list posts – I talked about how to use list post to increase blog traffic down this post, read on.
+As you can see in the image, two (2) out of the top three results are listicles.
+I talked about how to use list posts to drive blog traffic down this post, read on.